bryanwweber/orbital-mechanics-notes/constants-of-orbital-motion/energy-is-conserved-in-orbital-motion.md

 ## Application to Two-Body Relative Motion

-In this section, we are going to prove that the two-body equation of motion, Eq. {eq}`eq:two-body-relative-motion`, satisfies conservation of energy.
-Eq. {eq}`eq:two-body-relative-motion` is a _vector_ equation, while energy is a **scalar quantity**.
+In this section, we are going to prove that the two-body equation of motion, @eq:two-body-relative-motion, satisfies conservation of energy. @eq:two-body-relative-motion is a _vector_ equation, while energy is a **scalar quantity**.
 This means that energy is represented by a single number, it has a magnitude but no direction.

 ```{margin}
 This is why the dot product is also called the scalar product.
 ```

 To convert between vectors and scalars mathematically, we have to use the vector dot product.
-We are going to take the dot product of Eq. {eq}`eq:two-body-relative-motion` with something, and now we have to decide what that something is.
+We are going to take the dot product of @eq:two-body-relative-motion with something, and now we have to decide what that something is.

 As $m_2$ orbits around $m_1$, the conversion between kinetic and potential energy is done by work.
 The rate at which work is done is the power, and is in turn equal to the rate of change of the energy, $dE/dt$.
-We already saw $dE/dt$ in Eq. {eq}`eq:derivative-of-energy-equation`, so that is probably a good place to start.
+We already saw $dE/dt$ in @eq:derivative-of-energy-equation, so that is probably a good place to start.

 Finally, the power is calculated by taking the dot product of the force and velocity vectors.
-So, we will take the dot product of the _velocity_ vector and Eq. {eq}`eq:two-body-relative-motion`.
+So, we will take the dot product of the _velocity_ vector and @eq:two-body-relative-motion.

 :::{math}
 :label: eq:dot-product-velocity-two-body-eom